quintonwall/Simplytics/README.md

 simplytics.writeToSalesforce(salesforce)
 ```

-The easiest, and most efficient way to  write events is by adding calls to simplytics within your AppDelegate lifecycle events, applicationWillResignActive and/or applicationWillTerminate.
+The easiest, and most efficient time to write events is by adding calls to simplytics within your AppDelegate lifecycle events, applicationWillResignActive and/or applicationWillTerminate.
 This allows batching writes to save Salesforce API calls, and performs the (async) network operation when the user isn't actively using your app.
 The result is users will never see any performance impact on your app experience.
+Of course, you can call writeToSalesforce any time you like, as long as you have already authenticated into salesforce.

 ```swift
 func applicationWillResignActive(_ application: UIApplication) {